 State Library staff are available to provide technical assistance to libraries who need help with their policies.
 If you would like to speak with a State Library staff member about your policy or the bill, please email collectiondevelopmentpolicy@library.ca.gov with your request.

 Networking and Training

 Public Library Directors Networking Call

-The next call will be on Wednesday, May 21, 2025 from 3:30 to 4:30 p.m.
-Registration information will be sent closer to the date.
+The next call will be on Wednesday, March 19, 2025 from 3:30 to 4:30 p.m.
+Register today.

 Rural Libraries Community of Practice